 3. Research outlined on this site shows that West Penwith is more of an integrated system of ancient sites than has previously been known

 Above: Tregeseal stone circle

 Prehistory wasn't a continual evolution of society from a low point in early times to a high point in our day.
 Rather, it shows the ascendancy of a remarkable and advanced ancient culture around 3700 BCE, reaching a zenith around 2200-1800 BCE.
-This was followed bya decline and fall around 1500-1200 BCE, then a cultural downturn until iron age Celtic culture lifted off around 600 BCE.
-After about 1500 there was little building of new sites, and around the 1180s BCE their use ended.
+This was followed by a decline around 1500 and a change around 1200 BCE to a more material late bronze age culture, until iron age or Celtic culture lifted off around 600 BCE.
+After about 1500 there was little or no building of new megalithic sites, and around the 1180s BCE (according to date-dowsing) their use ended.

-The iron age culture was less developed in some, but not all, respects than the earlier megalithic culture of the bronze age.
+The iron age culture was less developed in some, but not all, respects than the earlier megalithic culture of the bronze age, though it had its glories.
 During the bronze age in Cornwall, extant at the same time as Dynastic Egypt and the Minoans in Crete, Britain, Ireland and Brittany constituted a prominent regional civilisation.

 In the pages that follow we shall be examining the different kinds of ancient site in West Penwith, roughly in order of their age.